awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

 # Tutorial: Configuring Server\-Side Encryption \(SSE\) for an Existing Amazon SQS Queue<a name="sqs-configure-sse-existing-queue"></a>

 Server\-side encryption \(SSE\) for Amazon SQS is available in the AWS GovCloud \(US\) Region, in addition to all commercial regions where Amazon SQS is available, except for the China Regions\.
 You can enable SSE for a queue to protect its data\.
-For more information about using SSE, see [Protecting Data Using Server\-Side Encryption \(SSE\) and AWS KMS](sqs-server-side-encryption.md)\.
+For more information about using SSE, see [Protecting Amazon SQS Data Using Server\-Side Encryption \(SSE\) and AWS KMS](sqs-server-side-encryption.md)\.

 **Important**
 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
 When you disable SSE, messages remain encrypted\.
 You must receive and decrypt a message to view its contents\.

-In this tutorial you'll learn how to enable, disable, and configure SSE for an existing Amazon SQS queue\.
+In this tutorial you learn how to enable, disable, and configure SSE for an existing Amazon SQS queue\.

 **Topics**
 + [Configure SSE for an Amazon SQS Queue Using the AWS Management Console](#sqs-configure-sse-existing-queue-console)